tomsem/BulkKindleLibraryTools/README.md

 particular device.
 The serial number (which is required to remove DRM) will be printed (and saved to the log if specified) when the books are downloaded.

+## Tips

+If the script doesn't log in successfully, wait a moment and try again.
+Sometimes, the Amazon website doesn't load correctly, and the script can't find the 'sign in' button to click.
+It will then fail with a 'selenium.common.exceptions.NoSuchElementException' error.

+I recommend using the LOGFILE variable to save your output, it will note the ASINs of any books it fails to download, so you can fill those in with a second pass or else manually download them.

 ## Usage

 ```